labelstream/labelsmith/README.md

 ---

 Labelsmith is under active development.
 Star [this repo](https://github.com/labelstream/labelsmith) to stay updated on our progress, and feel free to open issues for feature requests or bug reports.
-Together, we're working toward a future in which data annotators find themselves more empowered and better equipped to make an even greater impact in the world of AI and machine learning.
+Together, we're working toward a future in which data annotators are more empowered and better equipped to make an even greater impact in the world of AI and machine learning.
 Join us! 🚀

 ## Disclaimer